bbmane/lastfm-widget-svg/README.md

 # Now Playing Widget Based on Last.fm

-A tiny serverless function that renders your current Last.fm track as an SVG card — drop it straight into a GitHub profile README, a personal site, or anywhere else that accepts an image URL (e.g. AniList).
+A lightweight widget, powered by a tiny serverless function, that shows your current Last.fm track as an SVG card — drop it straight into a GitHub profile README, a personal site, or anywhere else that accepts an image URL (e.g. AniList).